vmware/vic-product/docs/user_doc/vic_cloud_admin/manage_projects.md

-# Manage Projects #
+# Configure Project Settings #

+After you have created a project, you can modify its configuration.
+You can perform the following actions on a project:

+- Toggle a project between the public and private states at different stages of the development process.
+- Enable or disable Docker content trust. vSphere Integrated Containers Registry provides a Docker Notary server that allows you to implement content trust by signing and verifying the images in the registry.
+For information about Docker Notary, see [Content trust in Docker](https://docs.docker.com/engine/security/trust/content_trust/) in the Docker documentation.
+- Configure vulnerability scanning on the images in the project.
+For more information about vulnerability scanning, see  [Vulnerability Scanning](vulnerability_scanning.md).
-After you have created a project, you can toggle the project between the public and private states as well as turning security options on and off.
-When you no longer require a project, you can delete it.
+- When you no longer require a project, you can delete it.

 **Prerequisites**